logzio/logz-docs/_source/logzio_collections/_prometheus-sources/java-custom-metrics.md

   - prometheus
 ---

-To send custom metrics from your Java application to Logz.io, you'll need to use a [Micrometer metrics](https://micrometer.io/) registry for dimensional metrics.
+To send custom metrics from your Java application to Logz.io, use a [Micrometer metrics](https://micrometer.io/) registry for your dimensional metrics.

 This registry can be used by any application that uses Micrometer for recording metrics.